An elegant and tranquil retreat nestled in exotic tropical gardens, close to Colombo's airport”

 Decor is stylish and rooms are well equipped with flatscreen TVs, plenty of wardrobe space and window seats (which can be made into an extra bed for a child) as well as a small terrace.
 Relaxing and calm, they impart a definite sense of serenity.

 Our only quibbles were to do with the bathroom.
-Sizewise things were amazing, but we found the water pressure and temperature in our shower to be somewhat erratic (we gather that the addition of thermostats has fixed this); and we were slightly disappointed by the lack of a tub (heaven knows, there's space for one!).
+Sizewise things were amazing, but we were slightly disappointed by the lack of a tub (heaven knows, there's space for one!).
 On the upside we loved the bamboo towel rails and bathroom products (which you can use but not take away - environmentally sound).

 - Air conditioning